Semiparametric semi-supervised learning for general targets under distribution shift and decaying overlap: Learning in the setting

 As in previous Sections, we recast the problem in the language of missing data.
 The observed data are now given by $\data = (X, f(X), R, RY)$, with $n + N$ realizations.
 In this context, the observed-data influence function for \texttt{PPI} takes the form:

 All results presented in the previous Sections extend naturally to this setting.
 The key distinction is that both the projection model and the propensity score can now be conditional on the additional covariate $f(X)$, which is always observed and may improve the quality of both nuisance estimates.
-In particular, we can establish consistency and asymptotic normality for the resulting \texttt{PPI} estimator under decaying MAR.
+In particular, we can establish consistency and asymptotic normality for the resulting \texttt{PPI} estimator $\hat\theta^\texttt{PPI}$, obtained by solving the associated estimating equation involving the influence function in Equation~\ref{eq:ppiif}, under the \ds{} setting.